front-end-foundations/Introduction/readme.md

 _The notes are updated frequently so do not download them until the day of the class._

-Please keep the notes open in a tab during class for reference and in order to copy and paste code.
+Please keep the notes open in a browser tab during class for reference and in order to copy and paste code.

 At the end of class I typically upload or "push" my files back up to Github for your reference.

 <!-- ### Recommended Text